China party mouthpiece says no Internet freedom without order, as U.S. TV shows pulled

 "If you don't have Internet order, how can you have Internet freedom?
 Anyone enjoying and exercising their Internet rights and freedoms must not harm the public interest and cannot violate laws and regulations and public ethics," the paper said.

-Four U.S. television shows, The Big Bang Theory, The Practice, The Good Wife and NCIS, were ordered removed from video websites at the weekend by the government, the official Xinhua news agency said.
+Four U.S. television shows, The Big Bang Theory, The Practice, The Good Wife and NCIS, were removed from video websites at the weekend, the official Xinhua news agency said.

-The series are all popular and it was not clear why these particular programs had been singled out.

-Searches on Youku Tudou, Sohu and Tencent, which provide the shows, produced messages that the content was temporarily unavailable.
+Searches on Youku Tudou, Sohu and Tencent , which provide the shows, produced messages that the content was temporarily unavailable.
+None provided any immediate comment.

-"I believe it's a standalone event and it doesn't represent a policy change toward American TV shows," Sohu CEO Charles Zhang told a conference call with reporters.

-The directive, he said, gave no explanation for the take-down notice and he declined to comment further.
-Youku Tudou and Tencent declined comment on the order.

 TIGHTER REGULATIONS